Khadija-mahmoud/ai_art_plagiarism_post/Automation_Blog/Solutions_and_Attempts.md

 ## Introduction 📖

 Blogging is an art form, but image resizing can disrupt the creative flow.
-This documentation delves into the problem of image sizing in Markdown files and presents two possible solutions.
+This documentation delves into the problem of image sizing in Markdown files and presents multiple possible solutions.

 ## The Image Sizing Challenge 🖼️